 Then the line edges were achieved by using a rectangular marquee tool to draw a rectangle selected path that is as wide as reaching the edge, then it was stroked to get the outline.

 Then the eraser tool was used to remove the unwanted parts.
+And that is how that design is achieved.

 Please feel free to drop your comments on any questions or reviews.